dtj2011/Double-Pendulum/README.md

 ## User Editable Variables:

-A slider is provided using HTML to alter gravitaional constant without editing the pend.js file.
+A slider is provided using HTML to alter gravitational constant without editing the pend.js file.
 Permitted values are between 0.1 and 1 with a slider step of 0.01.
 Default value is 0.4.

 Input fields to input angle a1 and angle a2 are given.
 Angles are converted to radians before doing the calculations.